jianyik96/ngrx-book-example-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Notes
+npm install @ngrx/store

+Defined actions to express events.
+Defined two reducer functions to manage different parts of the state.
+Registered the global state container that is available throughout your application.
+Defined the state, as well as selectors that retrieve specific parts of the state.
+Created two distinct components, as well as a service that fetches from the Google Books API.
+Injected the Store and Google Books API services to dispatch actions and select the current state.